-If you are confused about the so-called “death of the cookie” and the impact of Apple’s recent privacy changes to iOS14 in their iPhone update on April 26, 2021, you are not alone.
+Are you confused about the so-called “death of the cookie”?
+Or the impact of Apple’s recent privacy changes in their iOS14 update?
+If so, you are not alone.

 How will these changes impact your advertising?